 The projections reflect the payment by Elektro of O&M fees in connection with technical services provided by Enron and its affiliates.
 The fees will be paid in 2000, 2001 and 2002.

-Other Items

 Depreciation of PP&E

-PP&E is depreciated over 20 years (per Brazilian standards and ANEEL requirements) and includes the asset base, as revalued as a result of the corporate restructuring transaction (described above) accomplished in early 1999 between Elektro and Terraço.
+PP&E is depreciated over 20 years (per Brazilian standards and ANEEL requirements) and includes the asset base, as revalued as a result of the merger transaction (described above) accomplished in early 1999 between Elektro and Terraço.
 Although not presented in the financial information, Enron is able to depreciate most of Elektro’s PP&E over longer periods resulting in improved earnings performance for US GAAP purposes.
 Potential investors should review their local GAAP rules and adjust Elektro’s depreciation accordingly.

 Amortization of Concession Contract Value

-As a result of the corporate restructuring of Elektro, Elektro was able to increase the carrying cost of its assets by an amount equal to the premium paid by Enron in connection with its acquisition of Elektro.
-The portion of the increase was allocated to PP&E and will be depreciated over a 20 year period which is deductible for purposes of Brazilian income taxes.
+As a result of the merger of Elektro, Elektro was able to increase the carrying cost of its assets by an amount equal to the premium paid (less debt assumed) by Enron in connection with its acquisition of Elektro.
+A portion of the increase was allocated to PP&E and will be depreciated over a 20 year period which is deductible for purposes of Brazilian income taxes.
 The remaining increase was allocated to the value of the concession contract (according to Brazilian accounting and tax rules) and will be amortized over 10 years, thus providing an annual R$120 million non-cash expense which is also deductible for Brazilian income tax purposes.

 Interest Rates and Intercompany Loans